V1 | V2 - Past Simple | V3 - Past Participle |

 - I have been to that restaurant before. ("Been" is the past participle used with "have" in the present perfect tense.)

-Features of Using the Verb "be"
+Features of Using the Verb be

 In English, the verb "to be" changes depending on the pronoun it is used with.
 In the present tense, there are three forms: am, is, are.